cs329yangzhong/Document-Simplification-Deletion/README.md

 These instructions will introduce the dataset and get you running the codes.

 ## Dataset
-Please contact the authors with the permits for accessing Newsela's data.
+Please contact the authors with the signed copy of the [Newsela Data Sharing Agreement](https://newsela.com/data/).
 Then unzip the data folder under the root directory.

 ## Requirements
 - Python 3.6 or Higher